maximux13/epic-astro-stack/README.md

 - **Astro Sitemap**: Automatically generate sitemap.xml for your website.
 [Learn more](https://github.com/alextim/astro-lib/tree/main/packages/astro-sitemap)
 - **Astro Robots-txt**: Create a robots.txt file for controlling search engine indexing.
 [Learn more](https://github.com/alextim/astro-lib/tree/main/packages/astro-robots-txt)
 - **Astro Unpic**: Optimize images for faster load times.
 [Learn more](https://unpic.pics/img/astro/)
+- **Astro @spotlightjs**: Spotlight by Sentry is a proactive analytics tool designed to identify and prioritize errors and issues in applications, improving software quality and end-user experience.
+[Learn more](https://spotlightjs.com/)

 These tools and integrations ensure that your development process is efficient, your code quality is high, and your web applications are robust and scalable.